ioetbc/rubber-ducker/api/README.md

 1. run `npm run watch` this will compile the api typescript code into a folder called dist using webpack

+1. run `npm run dev` to start the server

 ## Authenitcation logic

 1. using a package called `passport` along with `passport-github` to help with the authentication logic.